With their sweet fragrance and complex flavour, roses teach us about love and boundaries.

 - Collect enough fresh rose petals to fill a wide-mouthed jar half way.
 Harvest them on a dry sunny day.
 Make sure to harvest petals that are bright and healthy looking, not brown and withering away.
 I like to collect them and then lay them out on newspaper, a flat box as pictured below, an old sheet, or gathering basket for a few hours to let all the little bugs run away.

-2. Next, fill a wide-mouthed jar about half way with the petals.
+- Next, fill a wide-mouth jar about halfway with the petals.
 Do not pack them tightly.

-3. Pour honey over top the petals filling the jar to the brim.
-So there ends up being twice the volume of honey than petals.
+- Pour honey over top the petals filling the jar to the brim.
+In the end you should have twice the volume of honey to the volume of petals.

-4. Take a chop stick or other instrument to mix (usually by poking) the petals and honey.
+- Use a chopstick or other instrument to mix (usually by poking) the petals and honey.
 You want each and every petal to be well coated by the honey as pictured below.